xiangp126/uChatDEMO/README.md

     SETNAME: set hostname to make peer more identified.
 When logined, setname will take effect at once.
 The hostname will be back to Annoymous after logout.
-Format: setname [hostname], suck as: setname corsair That is: setname only take effect when logined.
+Format: setname [hostname], suck as: setname corsair That is: setname only take effect after logined.
     EXIT:    exit this program on your machine, same as CTRL + D.

 AUTHORS